ArgoNeuT uses the existing lifetime and temperature if query of database fails

-#2 Updated by Tingjun Yang about 3 years ago
+#2 Updated by Tingjun Yang over 3 years ago

 The most common failure mode is that the entry for a particular run is not in the database.
 Retry the query does not help in this case.
 Before the function would return lifetime from another run if the query was successful before in the same job, which is random.
 After the changes, it will always return the default value.

 The proper fix is to fill the holes in the database.
 It is not clear we have the manpower for this job.